ml-tooling/ml-hub/README.md

 - 🖥 Access additional tools within the started workspaces by having secured routes.
 - 🎛 Tunnel SSH connections to workspace containers.
 - 🐳 Focused on Docker and Kubernetes with enhanced functionality.

+## Overview in a Nutshell

+- It can be configured like JupyterHub with a normal JupyterHub configuration, with minor adjustments in the Kubernetes scenario.
+- The documentation provides an overview of how to use and configure it in Docker-local and Kubernetes mode.
+- More information about the Helm chart resources for Kubernetes can be found [here](https://github.com/ml-tooling/zero-to-mlhub-k8s).
+- We created two custom Spawners that are based on the official [DockerSpawner](https://github.com/jupyterhub/dockerspawner) and [KubeSpawner](https://github.com/jupyterhub/kubespawner) and, hence, support their configurations set via the JupyterHub config.

 ## Getting Started